 Ichthyosis in dogs is an autosomal recessive hereditary disorder.
 It means that the diseased would not show the symptoms if it carries a mutated Ichthyosis gene on one of the homogenous chromosomes.
-A dog with a mutated gene at one homogenous chromosome is a carrier and would not show any severe symptom.
+A dog with a mutated gene at one homogenous chromosome is a carrier and would not show any severe symptoms.
 But carriers are responsible for transferring the risk of the disease to their offspring.
 If two carrier dogs breed every pup has a 25% chance of having Ichthyosis.

-The veterinarian does a simple DNA test, also known as ICT-A DNA test, to get the genetic insights.
+The veterinarian does a simple DNA test, also known as ICT-A DNA test, to get genetic insights.
 Usually, mouth cells on the cotton swab are taken as the DNA sample.
 Results usually come after a few days and confirm the genetic status of the dog.
 If a dog is neither a carrier nor diseased then it can be used for breeding or mating purposes.

 Treatment of Ichthyosis